rjlee/actual-auto-reconcile/README.md

 Actual Budget's server and `@actual-app/api` should be compatible.
 This project publishes API‑specific images so you can pick an image that matches your server:

-- Exact pin: `ghcr.io/rjlee/actual-auto-reconcile:api-25.2.1`
-- Minor alias: `ghcr.io/rjlee/actual-auto-reconcile:api-25.2`
 - Major alias: `ghcr.io/rjlee/actual-auto-reconcile:api-25`
+- Rolling latest (highest supported API major): `ghcr.io/rjlee/actual-auto-reconcile:latest`

-The Dockerfile accepts a build arg `ACTUAL_API_VERSION` and CI publishes images for the latest patch of the last two API majors (stable only, no nightly/rc/edge).
-Each build also publishes rolling aliases for the minor and major lines.
+The Dockerfile accepts a build arg `ACTUAL_API_VERSION` and CI publishes images for the latest patch of the last three stable API majors (no nightly/rc/edge).
 Images include labels:

 - `io.actual.api.version` — the `@actual-app/api` version
 - `org.opencontainers.image.revision` — git SHA